awsdocs/amazon-eks-user-guide/doc_source/using-service-linked-roles-eks-fargate.md

 ## Supported regions for Amazon EKS service\-linked roles<a name="slr-regions-eks-fargate"></a>

 Amazon EKS supports using service\-linked roles in all of the regions where the service is available\.
-For more information, see [Amazon EKS Service Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/eks.html)\.
+For more information, see [Amazon EKS endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/eks.html)\.